sandialabs/WecOptTool/.github/RELEASING.md

 * change [version number](https://semver.org/) in `setup.cfg`

 ## GitHub
-In the GitHub repository, under *Releases*, click on *Create new release*.
+In the GitHub repository, click on *Releases*, click on *Draft new release*.

 * Title the release with the [version number](https://semver.org/) preceded by a `v`, e.g., `v1.0.0`.
 Nothing else should go in the title.
 * Tag the release using the same name as the *Title*.